NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

-# Examples for RabbitMq client setup
+# Example for RabbitMq stream client setup
-This repo contains examples on how to setup a RabbitMq stream client and how to connect it to a queue.
+This is a example on how to setup a RabbitMq stream client and how to connect it to a stream.
 How to use the events to sync updates to a healthcare system.

 RabbitMq is set up with a stream (maybe queues also) where you will find the events `CommunicationPartyUpdated` and `CommunicationPartyCreated`.
-The stream client is not dependent on ServiceBuManagerV2 as it only consume streams.
-All clients can connect to the same stream, meaning that the stream name will be predefined.
+All clients connect to the same stream, meaning that the stream name will be predefined.

 CommunicationPartyService is used to fetch data about the communicationParty when the consumer receives an event.